 Eating Disorders Treatment Program

-Lindner Center of HOPE offers a disciplined approach to eating disorder treatment that combines psychiatric management, psychotherapy, nutritional services, and family engagement throughout the entire process.
-Board certified clinicians offer the wisdom, compassion and proven treatment modalities to successfully treat complex illnesses such as eating disorders, returning patients, and their loved ones, to more fulfilling lives.
+Lindner Center of Hope offers a multi-disciplinary approach to eating disorder care.
+Our eating disorder informed approach combines psychiatric management, psychotherapy, and nutritional services throughout the entire process.
+Board certified clinicians offer the wisdom, compassion and proven treatment modalities to successfully treat complex illnesses such as eating disorders, returning patients to more fulfilling lives.

-The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of HOPE includes services for adults and adolescents, across the gender spectrum, while also incorporating research.
+The Harold C. Schott Foundation Eating Disorders Treatment Program at Lindner Center of Hope includes multiple levels of care for adults and outpatient treatment for adolescents.
+Services are gender and weight inclusive.

-For an initial assessment and consultation with a licensed therapist at Lindner Center of HOPE, call 513-536-HOPE (4673).
-Assessment includes a 50-minute session with a licensed therapist.
+For an initial assessment and consultation with a licensed therapist at Lindner Center of Hope, call 513-536-HOPE (4673).
+Assessment includes a session with a licensed therapist.
 The initial assessment is covered by most major insurance plans.

 Eating disorders can affect individuals of any age, gender or ethnic background.
-While the potential warning signs may vary significantly, these are general signs for eating disorders:
+While the potential warning signs may vary significantly, these are general signs of eating disorders:

 • Preoccupation with body shape and/or weight